Arize-ai/openinference/python/examples/llama-index/README.md

 This example integrates three components:
 - A NextJS frontend that provides an interface to a basic RAG chat application
 - A Python FastAPI backend that serves a simple LlamaIndex RAG application.
 The LlamaIndex framework is instrumented using OpenInference to produce traces.
-- A [Phoenix](https://github.com/Arize-ai/phoenix) server that acts as both a collector for OpenInference traces and UI for viewing traces.
+- A [Phoenix](https://github.com/Arize-ai/phoenix) server that acts as both a collector for OpenInference traces and as a trace UI for observability.

 ## Setup